-- material third parties before it enters into a relationship with them, and will review the position as necessary thereafter.
+- material third parties before it enters into a relationship with them and will review the position as necessary thereafter.
 A material third party is an individual or organisation with whom any of Meridiam Staff come into contact during the course of their work, and includes investors, joint venture partners, co-investors, contractors, suppliers, business contacts, deal finders, businesses procuring or providing products or services for Meridiam, recruitment consultants, insurance brokers, fund administrators, marketing agencies, brokers, professional advisers and government and public bodies, including their advisers, specialists, due diligence providers, lenders, representatives and officials, politicians and political parties likely to provide/receive business advantage (either monetary or in kind); - new investments and acquisitions as part of its Investment Procedure to detect and prevent of bribery and corruption.

 Any of the aforementioned relationships that are not satisfactory in respect of the objectives of this Policy shall be immediately terminated.
+Meridiam will never authorise a third party to engage in bribery or corruption on its behalf.